 Form 8300.
-You must file Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business, if you receive more than \$10,000 in cash or foreign currency in one transaction, or two or more related business transactions.
+You must file Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business, if you receive more than \$10,000 in cash in one transaction, or two or more related business transactions.
+Cash includes U.S. and foreign coin and currency.
+It also includes certain monetary instruments such as certain cashier's and traveler's checks and money orders.
 For more information, see Publication 1544, Reporting Cash Payments of Over \$10,000 (Received in a Trade or Business).

 Form W-2.
-You must file Form W-2, Wage and Tax Statement, to report payments to your employees, such as wages, tips, other compensation, withheld income, social security, and Medicare taxes, and advance earned income credit (EIC) payments.
+You must file Form W-2, Wage and Tax Statement, to report payments to your employees, such as wages, tips, and other compensation, withheld income, social security, and Medicare taxes, and advance earned income credit (EIC) payments.
 For more information on what to report on Form W-2, see the Instructions for Form W-2.